Mock Modularity Of Twisted Index In CHL Models: Mock Jacobi forms from twisted partition function in CHL models

-\end{proof} As in the CHL case \cite{bhand2023mock}, we find that there are some charges whose degeneracies cannot be directly related to mock Jacobi forms.
-This is due to the wall crossing behavior of the degeneracies across the walls of marginal stability.
-More precisely, suppose for a charge $(n,\ell,m)$, we encounter a pole while deforming the contour $\CC$ to either $\CC'$ or $\CC''$, then we pick up the residue at the pole and the degeneracy of the black holes with charge $P^2=2n,Q^2=2m/M,P\cdot Q=\ell$ is not correctly captured by the mock Jacobi forms appearing in theorem \ref{thm:mock_degen_AB}.
-The polar part of the Siegel modular form can not remove the singular contributions for these special charges.
-As shown in \cite{bhand2023mock}, the residue at the pole is related to the wall-crossing behavior via the prescription given in \cite{Mandal:2010cj,sen2008black}.
+As in the CHL case \cite{bhand2023mock}, we find that there are some charges whose degeneracies cannot be directly related to mock Jacobi forms \textit{without using $S$-duality}.
+This is due to the wall crossing behaviour of the degeneracies across the walls of marginal stability.
+More precisely, suppose for a charge $(n,\ell,m)$, we encounter a pole while deforming the contour $\CC$ to either $\CC'$ or $\CC''$, then we pick up the residue at the pole and the degeneracy of the black holes with charge $P^2=2n,Q^2=2m/M,P\cdot Q=\ell$ is not correctly captured by the corresponding coefficient of the mock Jacobi forms appearing in theorem \ref{thm:mock_degen_AB}.
+The polar part of the Siegel modular form cannot remove the singular contributions for these special charges.
+As shown in \cite{bhand2023mock}, the residue at the pole is related to the wall-crossing behaviour via the prescription given in \cite{Mandal:2010cj,sen2008black}.
 These charge sectors need further analysis and we postpone that study for the future.
+In particular, we would like to understand whether a charge which is not in the sets $A$ or $B$ can be mapped to a charge in $A$ or $B$ using $S$-duality.